An auditor asks who's trained to run the Wrexham packing line, and the answer is a binder

 Exactly what you get

 An LMS built around competency, not just courses: a live matrix linking each operator to the machines and tasks they're certified for, expiry tracking with alerts, supervisor-witnessed sign-offs, and instant audit reports proving who's qualified for what.
 It still delivers e-learning for theory.
 You get the source code and HR integration.
 Because competency overlaps with the skills matrix in HR software, the two are best designed together.
-The competency data also informs rota decisions and feeds business intelligence dashboards so training coverage and audit readiness are visible alongside production.
+The competency data also informs rota decisions and feeds business intelligence (BI) dashboards so training coverage and audit readiness are visible alongside production.

 How to choose a developer in Wrexham